Touradam/solar-sense/README.md

 ## 🚀 Website Quick Start

-This is a Next.js website showcasing SEPT's technology and products.
+This is a Next.js website showcasing Solar Sense technology and products.

 ### Prerequisites
 - Node.js 18+ and npm